prisma/language-tools/packages/vscode/CONTRIBUTING.md

 - Run `npm run watch`.
 - Open VS Code on this folder.
 - Switch to the debug viewlet.
-- Select `Launch VSCode extension` from the drop down.
+- Select `Launch VS Code extension` from the drop down.
 - Run the launch config.
 (This will always use the local Language Server, not the published one.)
 - If you want to debug the server as well use the launch configuration `Attach to Server` afterwards.
-- A new file should open in the [Extension Development Host] instance of VSCode.
+- A new file should open in the [Extension Development Host] instance of VS Code.
 - Change the language to Prisma.
 - Make a change to the syntax
-- To reload, press the reload button in VSCode (**Developer: Inspect TM Scopes** is helpful for debugging syntax issues)
+- To reload, press the reload button in VS Code (**Developer: Inspect TM Scopes** is helpful for debugging syntax issues)

 ### Dependencies